auth0/docs/articles/integrations/aws-api-gateway/part-1.md

+---
+title: Amazon API Gateway Tutorial - Setup
+---

-### Amazon API Gateway Tutorial - Step 1 - Setting up the Amazon API Gateway
+# Amazon API Gateway Tutorial
+## Step 1 - Setting up the Amazon API Gateway
 [Prev](/integrations/aws-api-gateway) ----- [Next](/integrations/aws-api-gateway/part-2)

 After completing this step you will have created two unauthenticated REST service methods for getting and updating a list of pets.
 You will set up Amazon API Gateway using AWS Lambda functions to execute your service logic that stores and retrieves pets from an Amazon DynamoDB [DynamoDB](https://aws.amazon.com/dynamodb) table.
 You need to have [node.js](https://nodejs.org/) already installed.